How did the army get chemical weapons?

 On August 15, 2019, Danish Prime Minister Mette Frederiksen and the Danish Embassy in Warsaw received information that the behavior of Polish politicians, prosecutors or judges probably exhausted the features of an attempted use of weapons of mass destruction prohibited by international law with a possible intention.

-Danish government led by Prime Minister Mette Frederiksen.
+Danish government led by Prime Minister Mette Frederiksen is complicit.

 – Mette Frederiksen, Prime Minister of Denmark again (15th of September 2019)